pararaum/c64playground/compression/XipZ/README.md

 *Warning!* If you like to return to the OS via `RTS` make sure to pull the top element of the stack as the decode leaves a garbage byte on the stack.
-This was done so save byte in the decompressor.
+This was done to save some bytes in the decompressor.

 ## Simple Usage ##